xo68/notes/git.md

 - Explore custome configuration of git mergetool (i.e. use nvim diff)

-# Tips

 ## General

-- Visual representation of the git stages & commands
+- Great visual representation of the git stages & commands
   <http://ndpsoftware.com/git-cheatsheet.html>

+- Guidelines
+  **Do not rebase commits that exist outside your local repository**, people may have based work on.

 ## Aliases